ctfpilot/challenge-ci/README.md

 If template rendering fails:

 - Verify your `challenge.yaml` or `page.yaml` matches the schema
-- Check that deployment templates exist in the `template/` challenge
+- Check that deployment templates exist in the `template/` directory
 - Review the [Challenge Toolkit documentation](https://github.com/ctfpilot/challenge-toolkit) for template requirements
 - Review GitHub Actions logs for specific error messages